cepharum/rated/README.md

 ##### Enabling Request Rate Limiter

-Another option is to have nginx stop passing requests to quite expensively processing PHP interpreter by enabling some request rate limiter.
+Another option to keep nginx from passing requests to quite expensively processing PHP interpreter is enabling some request rate limiter.
 This works similar to FastCGI caching in that you globally enable some key pool in your setup's `http` block: